Ben Scrivens: College

-Professional hockey
+Professional

 Toronto Maple Leafs

 After completing his collegiate career, and as an unrestricted free agent, Scrivens signed a one-year contract with the Toronto Maple Leafs on April 28, 2010.
-Scrivens signed with Toronto largely due to the presence of goaltending coach François Allaire, with whom Scrivens had worked during an off-season goalie camp.
+Scrivens signed with Toronto largely due to the presence of goaltending coach François Allaire, with whom Scrivens had worked during an off-season goaltender camp.

 Scrivens started the 2010–11 season with the Reading Royals of the ECHL, the Maple Leafs' second tier affiliate.
 He played in 13 games with the Royals, winning 10.
 For his efforts he was selected to represent the Royals in the ECHL All-Star Classic.
-His strong play at the ECHL level, and injuries to other goalies in the Maple Leafs systems, earned Scrivens two separate callups to the Toronto Marlies of the American Hockey League (AHL), one in November and one in February.
-Scrivens was one of two goalies on the Marlies Clear Day roster announced on March 8, 2011, meaning he would be spending the remainder of the season at the AHL level, barring injury or suspension.
+His strong play at the ECHL level, and injuries to other goaltenders in the Maple Leafs systems, earned Scrivens two separate callups to the Toronto Marlies of the American Hockey League (AHL), one in November and one in February.
+Scrivens was one of two goaltenders on the Marlies Clear Day roster announced on March 8, 2011, meaning he would be spending the remainder of the season at the AHL level, barring injury or suspension.

 The Maple Leafs re-signed Scrivens on July 1, 2011.
-He was called up to the NHL as of October 24, 2011, in an emergency situation.
-After serving as backup for the previous games, he made his first regular season start on November 3, 2011, in Columbus against the Blue Jackets.
+He was called up to the NHL as of October 24, in an emergency situation.
+After serving as backup for the previous games, he made his first regular season start on November 3, against the Columbus Blue Jackets.
 In that game, he recorded his first career win and stopped 38 shots in a 4–1 game.
 As the NHL resumed play after the 2012–13 NHL lockout, Scrivens became a full-time NHL goaltender for the first time, serving as the backup to James Reimer, starting Toronto's first two games.
-Scrivens recorded his first NHL career shutout February 16, 2013, in a 3–0 victory over the Ottawa Senators.
+Scrivens recorded his first NHL career shutout on February 16, 2013, in a 3–0 victory over the Ottawa Senators.

 Los Angeles Kings

-Scrivens was traded to the Los Angeles Kings in June 2013 along with Matt Frattin and a second round pick in exchange for goaltender Jonathan Bernier.
+Scrivens was traded to the Los Angeles Kings in June 2013 along with Matt Frattin and a second-round pick in exchange for goaltender Jonathan Bernier.
 Scrivens served as the backup goaltender to Jonathan Quick.

-On November 12 of the 2013–14 season, Scrivens relieved an injured Quick with 1:20 remaining in overtime against the Buffalo Sabres.
-Scrivens then started the next three games, posting 23 saves in a 3–2 comeback victory over the New York Islanders on November 14 and recording consecutive shutouts against the New Jersey Devils on November 15 (with 26 saves) and the New York Rangers on November 17 (with 37 saves).
-Shortly after Quick's return in January, however, Scrivens became expendable due to the play of third goaltender Martin Jones, and he was subsequently traded to the Edmonton Oilers.
+On November 12, Scrivens relieved an injured Quick with 1:20 remaining in overtime against the Buffalo Sabres.
+Scrivens then started the next three games, posting 23 saves in a 3–2 comeback victory over the New York Islanders on November 14, and recording consecutive shutouts against the New Jersey Devils on November 15 (with 26 saves), and the New York Rangers on November 17 (with 37 saves).
+Shortly after Quick's return in January 2014, however, Scrivens became expendable due to the play of third goaltender Martin Jones, and he was subsequently traded to the Edmonton Oilers for a third-round pick in the 2014 NHL Entry Draft (later traded away, ultimately used to select Dominic Turgeon).